 The way to deal with such complexity is typically to build models, which provide simpler mental representations at higher levels of abstraction, allowing engineers to separate issues down to a manageable complexity.
 The model may not be a perfect fit to reality, but it helps to treat most cases.
 For example the hundreds of ways to organise network protocols were simplified down to the 7-layer OSI model.
 That model does not perfectly reflect the reality of Internet protocol, but it is useful to compare protocols.
 The Perdue model is equally over-simplified, but helps greatly in understanding the ins and outs of an industrial network.

 For us, security architecture for aircraft took off, so to speak, between the design of the A380 and that of the A350.
-The security model that came out of those designs is documented in the ARINC 811 standard, which splits aircraft networks in three domains.
+The security model that came out of those designs is documented in the ARINC 811 standard, which splits aircraft networks into three domains.
 Our consultancy then took us to new technical domains, in particular the railway domain, where we found much the same functional, safety and security requirements as in aircraft.
-There we started to formalise the common requirements, and built a model coupled with technical solutions, which is started to use in yet other domains as a yardstick with which to measure other architectures.
+There we started to formalise the common requirements, and built a model coupled with technical solutions, which is now used in other domains as a yardstick with which to measure other architectures.